jlrc-admin/tech-exam-repo/README.md

   - A many-to-many relation with Students to allow enrollments.

-  - A many-to-many relation with Tutors to allow assigning tutors to lessons.
+  - A many-to-many relation with Tutors to allow assigning lessons to tutors.

 3.)
 Update existing models as needed
 - Make any required changes to the existing models to support these relationships.